jskrishnamurthy/log-analysis/README.md

 Connect to the database using psql -d news.

 Create the Views given below.
-Then exit psql.

-Now execute the Python file - python logs_analysis.py.
+Execute the Python file - python loganalysis.py.

 # CREATE THE FOLLOWING VIEWS FOR QUESTION 3: